tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/3/LessonPlan.md

   model.add(Dense(1, activation="sigmoid"))
   ```

-Explain to students that we are using the `sigmoid` activation function since we have a binary output, `1` for fraud or `0` for no-fraud.
+Explain to students that we are using the `sigmoid` activation function since we have a binary output, `1` for fraud, or `0` for no-fraud.

 Next, the model is compiled.
-Explain to students that the `binary_crossentropy` loss function is used since we want to create a binary classification model.
+Explain to students that the `binary_crossentropy` loss function is used, since we want to create a binary classification model.

 Point out that we are defining some metrics to assess the model.
 These metrics are part of [the Keras metrics module](https://www.tensorflow.org/api_docs/python/tf/keras/metrics?version=stable) and are the same metrics students are already familiar with from previous units when binary classification was introduced.
-The only new metric is `AUC`, which will be explained next in the model's evaluation.
+The only new metric is `AUC`, which will be explained next, in the model's evaluation.

-Explain to students that the `name` parameter is used to quickly identify each parameter during the training process and the model evaluation phase.
+Tell students that the `name` parameter is used to quickly identify each parameter during the training process and the model evaluation phase.

 ```python
 # Compile the model